 Can I delete the entire iMovie Library?

-If an iMovie Library is taking lots of space, say 100GB, can you delete the entire iMovie library to clear disk space?
+If an iMovie Library is taking lots of space, say 100GB, can you clear the entire iMovie library to reclaim disk space?
 Yes.
 If you have exported the final movie to somewhere else and don't need the media files for further editing, you can delete the library.
-Deleting an iMovie library will delete all projects and media files in it.
+But we have to make it clear that deleting an iMovie library will remove all projects and media files in it.

 If after deleting unneeded projects and events, iMovie still takes up lots of disk space, you can further clear disk space on iMovie by deleting render files of iMovie.

-If there is still not enough space for iMovie or iMovie still takes up way too much disk space, there is one more step you can do to clear iMovie library.
+If there is still not enough space for iMovie or iMovie still takes up way too much disk space, one more step you can do is to clear the entire iMovie library.

 Step 1 Keep your iMovie closed.
 Open Finder > Movies (If Movies can't be found, click Go > Go to Folder > ~/movies/ to get to the Movies folder).

 Step 2 Right click on iMovie Library and choose Show Package Contents, where there are folders for each of your projects.

 Step 3 Delete the folders of the projects that you don't need.